MarioCruz/PoemOMatic/README.md

 Poem-o-matic is a project by Mario Cruz, with negligible spiritual support from Cristina Solana and Rebekah Monson.
 Ernie Hsiung assisted with the documentation.

-Additional inspiration, research and some code lifted and referenced from these two sites:
+Orignial inspiration in 2016, research and referenced from these two sites:

 - [Carrie Anne Philbin](http://geekgurldiaries.blogspot.co.uk/2012/12/part-2.html) @Geekgurldiaries
 - [Giles Booth](http://www.suppertime.co.uk/blogmywiki/2012/12/pi-poems/) @blogmywiki